kaliber5/ember-fastboot-app-tests/README.md

 ## Installation

     ember install ember-fastboot-app-tests

-Note that this addon needs at least node.js 4.x (mainly because of FastBoot itself).

 After installing the addon you should find a new folder `fastboot-tests` which will hold your test files.
 The default blueprint will have installed a first simple test to start with.